Published on December 2, 2025

 Medicare can feel like a puzzle, and with so much information out there, it’s easy to get a few pieces mixed up.
 When it comes to Medigap plans in Texas, a few common misunderstandings pop up again and again.
 Let’s clear the air and separate fact from fiction so you can move forward with confidence.
 Getting these details right is key to choosing a plan that truly works for you and your healthcare needs.

-Myth: Medigap Covers Prescriptions
+Myth: Medigap Covers Prescription Drugs

 This is one of the most common points of confusion.
 While Medigap plans are fantastic for covering out-of-pocket costs like deductibles and coinsurance, they weren’t designed to include medication coverage.
 The truth is, Medigap plans do not cover prescription drugs.
 If you want help paying for your medications, you’ll need to enroll in a separate Medicare Part D plan.
 Think of Medigap and Part D as two different but equally important partners for your Original Medicare coverage, each handling a specific set of costs to give you more complete protection.